How to maintain flexible athletes

 The exercises should be performed two or three times a week

-and be incorporated into your training schedule.
+and incorporated into your training schedule.

 Article Reference